AlexanderTZhou/AlexanderTZhou.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I'm Alex!
-I'm from Brisbane, Australia and am currently completing my PhD in Computer Science at the Hong Kong University of Science and Technology under the supervision of Prof. Lei Chen.
-Before that, I recieved my Bachelor of Engineering (Honours) and Bachelor of Science from the University of Queensland.
+I'm from Brisbane, Australia and am currently a Research Assistant Professor at the Hong Kong Polytechnic University.
+I completed my PhD in Computer Science at the Hong Kong University of Science and Technology under the supervision of Prof. Lei Chen.
+Before that, I recieved my Bachelor of Engineering (Honours) and Bachelor of Science from the University of Queensland specialising in Software Engineering and Statistics respectively.

 My Research Interests
 ======